archaeogeek/wps-pgrouting-workshop/Introduction/Overview.md

-# Overview

-This workshop will try and provide you with an outline into what WPS Servers are, a brief overview of the three main open source packages, and their pros and cons.

-We will try and build a simple "Hello World" service, and then explore a Polygon Buffer Service and a Shortest Path Routing service with PgRouting.

-Finally, we will explore different methods of connecting to the WPS server- via the QGIS WPS Plugin and through a simple web-based map.

 ## Introduction to WPS

 While they may differ in how they look and how they are installed, WPS Servers are basically all the same.
 They are an application that runs on a web server (such as apache) and accepts http GET requests in the form of Key-Value-Pairs or http POST requests in xml format.
 The WPS server will respond with either LiteralData (such as a character string), ComplexData (such as a URL to a file that can be downloaded), or BoundingBoxData.